 At the end of the interview, be sure to ask about next steps and an estimated timeline.
 Chances are the company will be getting closer to making a decision, so you'll be eager to hear back.

 Always remember that getting asked in for a second interview is a good thing.
-The hiring committee simply wants to ask you more detailed questions to get to know you better and determine if you're a good fit.
+The hiring manager simply wants to ask you more detailed questions to get to know you better and determine if you're a good fit.

 Walk in with confidence (after all, you've already done this once!) and honestly answer each question with as many details as possible.